open-estuary/estuary/doc/Deploy_Manual.4D03.md

 Serial cable: To connect hardware board’s serial port to host machine, so that you can access the target board’s UART in host machine.

+Two methods are provided to **connect the board's UART port**:

+Method 1 is booting board in openlab environment:

+After used `board_connect` command, the target machine connected to the host machine.
+Use another console window, input `board_reboot` command, the system will be reset, when system showing "Press Any key in 10 seconds to stop automatical booting...", press any key except "enter" key and enter UEFI main menu.

+Method 2 is booting board into UEFI SHELL on your host machine

+Follow below steps to enter UEFI SHELL:

+   a.
+Connect the board's UART port to a host machine with a serial cable.<br>
+   b.
+Install a serial port application in host machine, e.g.: kermit or minicom.<br>
+   c.
+Config serial port setting:115200/8/N/1 on host machine.<br>
+   d.
+Reboot the board and press any key except "enter" key to enter UEFI main menu.<br>
+   e.
+Select "Boot Manager" into Boot Option Menu and choose "EFI Internet Shell".

+ Then the board will enter into the UEFI SHELL mode.

 <h3 id="2.2">Check the hardware board</h3>

 Hardware board should be ready and checked carefully to make sure it is available, more detail information about different hardware board, please refer to http://open-estuary.org/d03/.